Tootsie Roll Industries, Inc. research snapshot

 Business essence

-Tootsie Roll sells affordable candy products that have been household names for generations.
-Customers pay a small amount for a familiar taste, and retailers stock them because they turn reliably on shelves.
+Tootsie Roll sells affordable candy brands that have been household names for generations.
+Customers pay a small amount for a familiar taste, and retailers stock the brands because they turn reliably on shelves.

 Moat

-The moat comes from brand heritage, supply chain relationships, and shelf space in mass, drug, grocery, dollar, and vending channels.
+The moat comes from brand heritage, long supplier and retailer relationships, and shelf space in mass, drug, grocery, dollar, and vending channels.
 Switching costs for candy are near zero, so pricing power is limited by commodity costs and competition.

 Munger risk inversion

-The thesis fails if cocoa prices stay structurally higher, consumers shift away from sugar, private label brands take meaningful shelf space, or the family management becomes a liability rather than a stability asset.
+The thesis fails if cocoa costs stay structurally elevated, consumers shift away from sugar, private label takes meaningful shelf space, tariffs raise input costs, or family management becomes a liability rather than a stability asset.
+Succession is a growing question as the 94-year-old CEO remains in charge.

 Management

-The Gordon family controls about 47% of shares.
-Capital allocation is conservative: no major acquisitions, little debt, steady dividends.
-The trade-off is that the company rarely makes bold moves to adapt to changing consumer habits or input cost shocks.
+The Gordon family controls over 50% of voting power through dual-class shares.
+Capital allocation is conservative: no major acquisitions, little debt, steady dividend growth.
+The trade-off is that the company rarely makes bold moves to adapt to changing consumer habits or cost shocks.

 Industry trend

 Confectionery is a mature, slow-growth industry.
-US candy consumption has been stable but faces secular headwinds from health awareness, GLP-1 drugs affecting appetite, and younger consumers trading up to premium or better-for-you snacks.
+US candy consumption is stable but faces secular headwinds from health awareness, GLP-1 drugs that affect appetite, sugar taxes, and younger consumers shifting to premium or better-for-you snacks.
+Halloween seasonality remains important for Tootsie Roll.

 Valuation and margin of safety

-At roughly 28.7x TTM earnings and 3.9x sales with no growth, TR has limited margin of safety.
-The base-case three-year scenario suggests the stock could trade near $35 to $36, roughly in line with current levels, while the bear case points lower to $27 to $29.
+At roughly 31x trailing earnings and about 4x sales with flat growth, TR has limited margin of safety.
+The base-case three-year scenario suggests the stock could trade near $37 to $41, roughly in line with current levels, while the bear case points lower to $30 to $34.

 Source-backed data